Employee Spotlight: Tess Waresmith

 How long have you been with Acceleration Partners?
 What was your first role and what is your current role?

-I have been with Acceleration Partners for 4.5 years now.
+I have been with Acceleration Partners for almost 6.5 years now.
 It’s a little-known fact that I actually started as a Temp Associate but I’m still here and so grateful to still be here!
-Now I’m the Director of Business Operations.
+Now I’m the VP of Operations.

 You moved to Singapore for a year to help an Acceleration Partners’ client launch their affiliate program in that area—what was that like and what was your biggest professional takeaway from the experience?